qbicsoftware/sample-notificator-cli/README.md

 People who are subscribed are notified about their projects' changes will be notified via email.
 This service creates the messages and sends them.

+## Requirements

+### Database

+// INSERT UML HERE

+### Subscription Service

+An instance of the [subscription service](https://github.com/qbicsoftware/subscription-service) is needed to run this application.

 ## Usage

 Build the tool with